Embroidery (horse)

-Embroidery (エンブロイダリー, Enburoidarī) is an active Japanese Thoroughbred racehorse best known for winning the 2025 Oka Sho and Shūka Sho.
+Embroidery (エンブロイダリー, Enburoidarī) is an active Japanese Thoroughbred racehorse best known for winning the 2025 Oka Sho, 2025 Shūka Sho, and 2026 Victoria Mile.
+At the end of her 2025 season, she was awarded the JRA Award for Best Three-Year-Old Filly.

 Racing career

 2024: two-year-old season

 Embroidery debuted on June 2, 2024, in a 2-year-old maiden race at Tokyo Racecourse over a distance of 1,600 meters.
 Closing sharply along the rail in the stretch, she narrowly lost by half a length to Million Rose, finishing second.
 Her next start came in a 2-year-old maiden race at Niigata Racecourse on July 27.
 Breaking sharply to take the lead, she dictated a slow pace before accelerating in the stretch to win by 7 lengths, securing her maiden victory in a record time of 1:45.5, breaking Niigata’s previous 1,800 meter turf course record for two-year-olds by 0.9 seconds.
 On September 29, she started as the favorite in the Saffron Sho but finished 5th after a slow start.
 She rebounded on November 16 in a 2yo 1-win class race, claiming her second career victory.